IS IT DREAMING THAT THE DEVELOPING (NOT THE DEVELOPED)

 WORLD HAS THE EDGE ON NEW TECHNOLOGIES?

 Sure, the power is small at first, just enough to charge a couple of cell phones and reading lamps.
 But the savings by not buying kerosene can soon be used to buy a larger panel and maybe a microwave or refrigerator.
 The process expands to a washer and cook top.
-Who needs the expensive, copper-intense central power fossil fuel grid?
+Who needs the expensive, central, fossil-fuel power plant grid?
+Who needs the complex and expensive massive grid infrastructure?
 Who wants the politics of siting the plant and the grid or the huge costs and big banks?

 But it is a difficult lesson because the expensive infrastructure in the developed world is already paid off.
 This makes dirty energy cheap, which, in turn, inhibits the introduction of newer cleaner technologies.
-Again, the pay back for solar panels in the West, competing against cheap and dirty energy delivered by existing infrastructure, is decades.
+Again, the pay back for solar panels in the West, competing against cheap and dirty energy delivered by existing infrastructure, is years.
 But in the developing world, it takes only months to pay back the solar lamp that displaced the kerosene one.
 Fortunately, the politics and big money for a grid and power plant slows the introduction of dirty power.
-There is hope the developing world can avoid becoming prey to dirty and addictive energy and even help the West kick the habit.
+We hope the developing world escapes addiction to dirty energy and helps the West kick the habit.

-Many in the developed world are seeing the benefits of financing green projects in the developing world.
-By displacing kerosene and other fuels in rural areas with solar lamps and cookers, the villagers will enjoy better light and health along with lower costs and less carbon.
+Many in the developed world see the benefits of financing green projects in the developing world.
+By displacing kerosene in rural areas with solar lamps and cookers, villagers enjoy better light and health, lower costs and less carbon emission.